 If you're not already utilizing some type of call tracking for your clients, you could be falling behind your competitors, and we highly encourage you to jump in as soon as you can!
 This article from Search Engine Journal provides a nice overview that should help you to get your feet wet.

-Without utilizing some type of call tracking software, you have no way to know which marketing channels are contributing to phone calls (as well as leads and sales) for your clients.
+Without utilizing some type of call tracking softwares, you have no way to know which marketing channels are contributing to phone calls (as well as leads and sales) for your clients.
 And you have no way to prove to your clients that your hard work resulted in those leads and sales.

 These new integrations have a clean look that should be familiar to any customers currently using our platform.